Mastering the Art of Responding to RFP Template: Strategies for Success

 Async review with auto-escalation

-Set time-based triggers: If an SME hasn't responded within 4 hours, auto-escalate to their backup.
+Set time-based triggers: If an SME hasn't responded within a set timeframe, auto-escalate to their backup.
 This prevents last-minute scrambles.

 Quality Assurance That Prevents Disqualification